akrasuski1/usbasp-uart/README.md

 would mean speed close to 56kB/s - and that is order of magnitude more than what I measured!

 I will investigate why this theoretical speed is not reached, and update this README when I know it.

+#### Update

+After studying USB logic dumps, I came to conclusion.
+Apparently after sending one 8-byte packet (which USBasp ACKs), the next 8-byte packet is sent almost immediately (after about 5us).
+This does not leave enough time for firmware to put the first 8 bytes in ring buffer.
+The USB bus is idle only a small fraction of time - I'd estimate 15-20% or so.
+During remaining 80-85% percent of time AVR cannot be interrupted, since it serves USB.
+In the 15-20% left, we need to send characters in UART ISR (and it's quite long as well, since it uses ring buffer), and finally, process last USB packet and put new characters in the buffer.
+There is simply not enough time.
+I've shuffled some functions around and optimized them almost as much as I could without resorting to really dirty hacks - but with success!
+Right now, I'm able to send almost twice as much data as previously.
+The exact speed depends somewhat on baud rate - the UART timing makes strange things.
+For example, for baud 250000, I have now speed 14.0kB/s.
+If I switch to the biggest speed possible - 1.5MB/s - I can squeeze up to 15kB/s through the USB.
+Going down to 125000, we get throughput of 10.3kB/s - but that decrease is not that surprising, given that UART's speed itself at that baud is just 12.5kB/s and there has to be some slowdown on the wires.